1. About

 Left and Right channels are encoded into a stereo stream.

-The selected channel is used for Left and Right channel in a stereo stream.
+The selected input channel is used for the left and right channel in a stereo stream.

 Left and Right channels are averaged into a mono stream.